mmsesay/awesome-books/README.md

 # microverse-awesome-books-project-one

-> This project is on HTML + JAVASCRIPT.
-One can create a book, save it to the browser's local storage and can remove a specific book from the array and update the local storage.
+> This awesome books project allow users to create and remove a book.
+The created book will be saved into the browser's local storage and when the book is removed, the local storage will be updated.

 Awesome Books                                                                                                              |
 :-------------------------------------------------------------------------------------------------------------------------:|